Liziye725/test_website_o_robotics/README.md

 git checkout your-branch   # Switch to your branch
 ```

-## For your local branch

-### If you work on your branch
+## Working on Your Own Branch

-Update main branch, and merge it with your own local branch at first:
+Update from main branch, and merge it with your own local branch at first:

 ```bash
 git checkout main